4nandes/Magic-Logs/README.md

 ## Future Plans:
 - Weekly gain leaderboard posted every sunday
 - Website for the bot
-- Ability to add roles by just clicking on
+- Ability to add roles by reacting to the bot with an emoji (Discord Feature)